Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Parameter Tuning Details

 We include details about parameter tuning for GFT and LWM described in~\autoref{sec:results} for reproducibility.
+We also provide all parameters across the three methods.

 \para{Parameters for {GFT}.} $\lambda$ is a parameter used in {GFT} to balance the weight between region overlap size and histogram similarity.
-We follow the Github implementation (\url{https://github.com/hsaikia/mtlib}) to determine $\lambda$ using a binary search.
+We follow the GitHub implementation (\url{https://github.com/hsaikia/mtlib}) to determine $\lambda$ using a binary search.
 Furthermore, GFT ignores matched feature pairs that have small region overlap and low histogram similarity (referred to as their \emph{combined similarity}).
 We sort all matched pairs across all time steps based on their combined similarity.
-Keeping the top $5\%$ matched pairs is the optimal choice for all experiments in this paper.
+We keep a certain percentage of the matched pairs based on the similarity.

 \para{Parameters for {LWM}.} There are five parameters introduced in {LWM}: $\alpha$, $\beta$, $\gamma_x$, $\gamma_y$, $\gamma_z$. $\alpha$ and $\beta$ are weights associated with the Wasserstein distance, whereas $\gamma_x$, $\gamma_y$, $\gamma_z$ are the weights for geometric distances between critical points on the corresponding axes.
 According to~\cite{SolerPlainchaultConche2018}, when tracking local maxima, there are guidelines to follow: $\gamma_x=\gamma_y=\gamma_z=\gamma$, $\alpha=0.1\beta$.
 Hence, we use grid search to determine $\gamma$ and $\beta$.